Craft beer: United States

-In March 2014, the Brewer's Association (B.A.) updated the definition of craft beer to remove any references to the use of adjuncts in the brewing process.
+In March 2014, the Brewers Association (B.A.) updated the definition of craft beer to remove any references to the use of adjuncts in the brewing process.
 The change allows long-established breweries, such as Yuengling, to be defined as craft beer.
 The B.A. statement read:

 The idea that brewers who had been in business for generations didn't qualify as "traditional" simply did not cohere for many members.
 Brewers have long brewed with what has been available to them.
-(Since the Brewers Association doesn't define craft beer—that idea remains up to the beer drinker—the definition doesn't differentiate on what type of beer craft brewers brew, as long as the majority of what they make is beer.)
+(Since the Brewers Association doesn't define craft beer, that idea remains up to the beer drinker.
+The definition doesn't differentiate what beer craft brewers brew, as long as most of what they make is beer.)
 The revised definition also provides room for the innovative capabilities of craft brewers to develop new beer styles and be creative within existing beer styles.
 The revised definition removes the subjective assessment by Brewers Association staff of whether adjuncts "enhance" or "lighten" flavor in a particular beer.

 The B.A. decision also included an updated mission statement and market share goals for the industry.
-Association members committed to strive for a goal of 20 percent market share by 2020 and Gary Fish, owner of Deschutes Brewery and 2014 chair of the BA Board, explained:
+Association members committed to striving for a goal of 20 percent market share by 2020, and Gary Fish, owner of Deschutes Brewery and 2014 chair of the BA Board, explained:

 The 20-by-20 objective is an aspirational goal for our craft community, with an inspiring symmetry.
 I'm convinced this goal is within our reach if we, as an industry, continue to focus on our strengths and passions—making and delivering high-quality, innovative, full-flavored beer to craft beer enthusiasts. ...
 Additionally, by noting a commitment to quality and clarifying the place of homebrewers and brewing enthusiasts, we further acknowledge the critical role each plays in the health and growth of the craft brewing industry.

-The Brewers Association reported the production of craft beer has doubled between 2011 and 2016, with the number of breweries growing from 2,000 in 2011 to 5,200 in 2016.
+The Brewers Association reported that craft beer production doubled between 2011 and 2016, with the number of breweries growing from 2,000 in 2011 to 5,200 in 2016.
 The craft breweries are also seeing an increase in beer tourism, seasonal brews, and a marketing effort to get more women involved in beer production.